near/near-fastauth-wallet/README.md

 #### For EVM (`EvmSendMultichainMessage`):

 - `chain` (number): The unique identifier for the blockchain.
+Use 60 for EVM.
 See: [SLIP-0044 documentation](https://github.com/satoshilabs/slips/blob/master/slip-0044.md) for more details.
 - `domain` (optional, string): The key domain used on the derivation path.
 See: [NEAR Chain Signatures Documentation](https://docs.near.org/build/chain-abstraction/chain-signatures)
 - `to` (string): The recipient address.
 - `value` (bigint): The value to be transferred in wei